 Parliamentary Counsel Office website.

 Principal Act (as opposed to an amendment Act) refers to an Act that deals with a particular topic and whose main job is not to amend another Act.

-Principal Regulation (as opposed to an amendment Regulation) refers to a Regulation that deals with a particular topic and whose main job is not to amend another Regulation.
+Principal Legislative Instrument (as opposed to an amendment Legislative Instrument) refers to a Legislative Instrument that deals with a particular topic and whose main job is not to amend another Legislative Instrument.